Equity and diversity

 People from Global Majority backgrounds

-People from Global Majority backgrounds make up only 2% of the Ramblers membership, despite representing 17% of the British population.
-Nonetheless we believe we can play an important leadership role in making the outdoors more welcoming and we have committed to being an anti-racist organisation
+We believe we can play an important leadership role in making the outdoors more welcoming and we have committed to being an anti-racist organisation.

 People from less well-off backgrounds

 Research by the Ramblers and others has consistently shown that people from less well-off backgrounds and neighbourhoods have less access to local paths and green spaces.
-They are also much less likely to take part in outdoor activities including walking.
-We believe we have a role to play in opening up more opportunities for people in less well-off communities to enjoy walking.

 People with sensory and physical disabilities

-Paths are the main way many of us get into the outdoors.
+Paths are the main way most of us get into the outdoors.
 But our research shows that preventable issues are stopping 56% of people with physical and sensory disabilities from enjoying the benefits of getting outdoors.
 We are committed to tackling these unnecessary barriers to ensure more people are able to get out walking, regardless of ability.

 Women

-Unlike many sports, physical activities and outdoor pursuits, research shows that more women than men are regular leisure walkers and 55% of the Ramblers members are women.
 However, there is a tendency to undervalue women as leaders, to underestimate their technical skills and to ignore the potential impact of menstruation and menopause on those who enjoy walking.
-We are therefore committed to celebrating women’s achievements and to challenging sexism.

 In addition to these four areas of focus we will of course uphold our obligations under the Equality Act 2010.
 We will also look for opportunities for the Ramblers, and our partner organisations, to break down barriers and address underrepresentation of other characteristics across the charity and the wider outdoors community.